Vegan Gravy | Just Like the Original

 • Notes

-Of course, our simple vegan gravy is perfect for hearty dishes served with dumplings.
+Yes, of course, our simple vegan gravy is perfect for savory dishes with dumplings.

-To make a truly festive gravy, you mainly need vegetables, wine, and a few spices, plus small extras like mustard or balsamic vinegar.
-With the right roasted aromas, you’ll create a heavenly sauce just like grandma used to make.
+To make a really festive gravy, you need vegetables, wine and a few spices and little things like mustard or balsamic vinegar.
+With the right roasting flavors you get a heavenly sauce just like Grandma's.

 Yes!
 Our “Vegan Gravy” recipe is super easy to make and tastes just as good as the original.

-The sauce is incredibly easy – you can hardly go wrong, and if you subtract the waiting time while the vegetables are in the oven, you could even describe it as a quick vegan gravy.
+The sauce is super light - you really can't go wrong and (if you subtract the waiting time while the vegetables are in the oven) you could even describe the sauce as a quick vegan gravy.